Turn a t-shirt into a summer maxi dress with this fun DIY Maxi Dress Pattern. A great DIY upcycle fashion project!

 What Fabric to Use for the Skirt

-This maxi dress is made from Voile.
-I love the light, airy fabric, which is perfect for summer.
 Voile fabric is a lightweight cotton fabric.
-It has a higher thread count than most cotton fabrics which gives it its signature sheen.
+It has a higher thread count than most cotton fabrics, giving it its signature sheen.
 It has a beautiful drape and is perfect to use for apparel sewing.

 Ready to get started?